-So if potential customers visit your site without converting (and 98 percent of website visitors don’t convert on their first visit) retargeting is the key to getting them back.
+So if potential customers visit your site without taking an action, retargeting is the key to getting them back.

-Google calls retargeting “remarketing” and it’s pretty easy to do.
-If you already have an AdWords account, you just need to set up retargeting, add the pixel to your website and create a remarketing list.
+Google calls retargeting “remarketing.”
+If you already have an AdWords account, you'll need to set up retargeting, add the code to your website and create a remarketing list.

 You can set AdWords remarketing campaigns to display either in searches or on Google’s display network.

 When you retarget people who have previously visited your website using Google’s display network, you have a chance to reach a lot of people.
-Display network ads reach 90 percent of Internet users, with more than 2 million websites, from Poetry.com to Gmail, displaying banner ads.
+Display Network ads reach 90 percent of Internet users, with more than 2 million websites, from ESPN.com to Gmail, displaying banner ads.